oliviacpu/Glitch-Community/TESTING.md

 Be careful not to commit a user fixture or something with sensitive data!

+### Making your own test data

+There are helpers in `cypress/support/data.js` for making objects that represent users, projects, collections, etc.

+You can pass in an `options` object to override the default values of the returned objects.

 ### Workflow with Cypress

 1. Remix and setup your local branch.